wllacer/dana-cube/README.md

 ## Actual Status

 __MASTER works__ but some pieces are lacking (Above all documentation).
-You can download the latest release to test it
+The latest __release__ has still not converted to the new code

+_Update Feast of St. Cletus & Marcellin 2016_ I've changed a lot of internals in the move from lists to dictionaries (trees) for the guides.
+Performance is noticeable faster, and the code is better.
+Still haven't a release

 _Update Feast of St. Georg 2016_ I used lists for guide definition and retrieval.
 I've discovered that using dictionaries enhances performance over 10000 % (read __100 TIMES__ ), but i have to rewrite almost everything again